okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## policy auth_reevaluate fail
 `policy.auth_reevaluate.fail`

-**Description:** This event is triggered when an authentication policy detects a continuous access violation and it results in failure.
-It's used to determine the user, apps, and session that were involved in a continuous access violation.
+**Description:** This event is triggered when your org’s authentication or global session policy is reevaluated, and a violation is identified.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |